Why your website might be stopping your customers from converting

 Issues with functionality is one thing, but the overall appearance of your website is another key factor when it comes to CRO.

 Now, it’s important you use language and a tone across all your content that connects with your audiences.
-Whether your brand’s personality is chatty and humorous, or more formal and professional, be sure all your written copy is aligned with your tone of voice guidelines.
+Whether your brand’s personality is chatty and humorous, or more formal and professional, be sure all your written copy is aligned with your tone — so it all sounds distinctly you.

 There’s no incentive to make a purchase

-Exclusive offers and deals also help to provide an incentive for users to buy directly through your website as opposed to using sites like Amazon.
-As such, offering benefits associated with the practicality and familiarity of these sites like free shipping or next day delivery can help to convert users, maximising the effort you’ve made to get them to your website in the first place.
+Exclusive offers and deals also help to provide an incentive for users to buy directly through your website as opposed to third-party sites like Amazon.
+Even if it's just free shipping, you'll be maximising the effort you’ve made to get them to your website in the first place.

 You have unclear CTAs

-Having a clear Call To Action (CTA) is key to driving conversions, so be sure they’re highly visible on your site.
-Design them to be bold, using bright or contrasting colours, alongside large text that ensure they stand out from the rest of the page.
-When it comes to the copy, keep it concise and clear as to what exactly it is the user will achieve by clicking on it to avoid confusion.
+Having a clear call-to-action (CTA) is key to driving conversions, so be sure they’re highly visible on your site.
+Design them to be bold and bright — clear and concise.
+What exactly will the user will by clicking on it?

-The positioning of your CTAs is also important.
-Place them in a spot where users would expect to find them, ensuring they’re consistent with other sites so your potential customer doesn’t get stuck trying to find where to click, or risk them leaving the site in frustration.
-For example, it just makes sense to have an ‘add to basket’ button next to the product imagery and description, while your social media profiles can be linked in the footer alongside your contact details.
+Place CTAs in appropriate areas where users would expect to find them.
+It just makes sense to have an ‘add to basket’ button next to the product imagery and description, while your social media profiles can be linked in the footer alongside your contact details.